Visitor Information for the Public

 - Do you run autism friendly sessions?

 We currently offer quarterly ‘Sensory-friendly Family Days’, which offer a reduced capacity and calmer visiting environment for those who would benefit.
 Please check our What’s On page for upcoming events.
-Save the date: Saturdays 9th July and 1st October 2022.
+Save the date: Saturday 1st October 2022.

 - What happens if I miss my slot, or can I just turn up on the day?